 - Complementary potential in relation to other Fellowship candidates (e.g. diverse representation of nationalities, sectors and disciplines among Fellowship cohort).

-Applications open in January each calendar year and remain open for a period of two months.
-Candidates are then shortlisted for presentation to the Karman Selection Board, which generally convenes in April.
-The new cohort of Fellows are welcomed onboard shortly thereafter and the Fellowship may commence!
+Applications for the 2022 Fellowship Programme have now closed.
+Candidates will be notified by the 14th of April as to whether their application has been shortlisted for presentation to the Karman Selection Board, which will convene on the 30th of April.
+The new cohort of Fellows will be welcomed onboard shortly thereafter and the Fellowship may commence!